Harry Robb: Professional career

 Robb made his professional debut in 1921, in the American Professional Football League (which was renamed the National Football League in 1922) with the Canton Bulldogs, playing alongside football legend Jim Thorpe.
 At Canton, he helped the Bulldogs win back-to-back NFL Championships in 1922 and 1923.
 In 1924, the Pottsville Maroons of Pennsylvania's Anthracite League signed Robb for their season which resulted in the Maroons winning the Anthracite League Championship.
 He then returned to Canton and coached the Bulldogs for two seasons beginning in 1925.
-He then returned to the field as a player, signing with the Pottsville Maroons, who were now members of the National Football League, playing alongside football greats Johnny "Blood" McNally and Pete Henry.
+He then returned to the field as a player, signing with the Pottsville Maroons, who were now members of the National Football League, playing alongside football greats John McNally (Johnny Blood) and Pete Henry.
 Robb remained with Pottsville until the team relocated to Boston in 1929.

 Robb's whereabouts after 1928 are only speculative, but it is possible that he took up coaching outside of professional football.
 He was an official (umpire) in the 1947 NFL championship game between the Cardinals and Eagles.
 In 1962, he donated a wool Canton Bulldogs warm-up sideline jacket from the early 1920s to the Pro Football Hall of Fame.
 In 1963, Robb represented his former teammate, Wilbur Henry, as Henry was inducted into the Pro Football Hall of Fame.